witw123/music_room/README.md

 ## Product Scope

-Music Room is not a public licensed music catalog, and it is not a server-hosted audio platform.

-The current goals are:

 - Let users listen together using their own local audio files
 - Build a complete room experience with a shared queue, P2P chunks, and local cache playback
 - Keep audio files off the server while still providing stable collaborative playback